Article I: The Mission of the Library’s Collections.

 - Which response is preferred: a written response from the Library Director or a review by a Materials Review Committee formed of staff and trustees.

-- The Materials Review Committee will meet in person to review the item under consideration and external evaluations of this material in light of the patron’s complaint and the Library Collection Policy.
+- The Materials Review Committee will meet in person to review the item under consideration and external evaluations of this material in light of the patron’s complaint and the Collection Development Policy.
 The Committee will then provide a recommendation for response to the complaint.
 The Materials Review Committee will keep minutes of their meeting.

 - The findings of the Materials Review Committee will be forwarded to the patron and all trustees by the Library Director.